launchdarkly/LaunchDarkly-Docs/src/content/topics/sdk/client-side/react-native-sdk.md

 [/block]

 <Callout intent="info">
-<Callout.Title>Lack of Network Connectivity</Callout.Title>
+<CalloutTitle>Lack of Network Connectivity</CalloutTitle>
-   <Callout.Description>If a user's device is in airplane/flight mode or if they are not connected to a network, LaunchDarkly will use the latest stored flag settings in memory.
-If there are no previously stored flag settings, then the fallback values will be used.</Callout.Description>
+   <CalloutDescription>If a user's device is in airplane/flight mode or if they are not connected to a network, LaunchDarkly will use the latest stored flag settings in memory.
+If there are no previously stored flag settings, then the fallback values will be used.</CalloutDescription>
 </Callout>

 ## Flush